+On February 1st, National Serpent Day gives snakes and serpents alike their slithering due.
 Across religions and cultures, the serpent has been used as a symbol of evil, medicine, fertility and much more.
-Recognizing serpents and snakes alike, February 1st observes National Serpent Day.

 - Only 1/8 of the known species are venomous.

-- Their upper and lower jaw separate to allow snakes to consume prey up to three times larger than the diameter of their head.
+- While many snakes may be small, their upper and lower jaws separate.
+This ability allows snakes to consume prey up to three times larger than the diameter of their head.

 - Snakes eat their prey whole.